Regenerative Medicine and Stem Cells

 1) Methods, systems and compositions for neuronal differentiation of multipotent stem cells.

 This therapy was designed to replace missing or damaged cells and tissues of the nervous system and restore its functions.
-Multipotent neuronal stem cells could be used in various degenerative and inflammatory diseases of the nervous system, including the central nervous system and spinal cord injuries also including stroke.
+Multipotent neural stem cells could be used in various degenerative and inflammatory diseases of the nervous system, including spinal cord injuries and stroke.

 https://patents.justia.com/patent/10421961